-§ 10541.
-10761 Submission at Conference.
+§ 10541, 10761 Submission at Conference.

-- (a) A workers' compensation judge may receive evidence and submit an issue or issues for decision at a conference hearing if the parties so agree. - (b) If documentary evidence is required to determine the issue or issues being submitted, the parties shall comply with the provisions of Rrule 10629-10759 regarding the listing and filing of exhibits. - (c) After submission at a conference, the workers' compensation judge shall prepare minutes of hearing and a summary of evidence as set forth in rule 10787.
+- (a) A workers' compensation judge may receive evidence and submit an issue or issues for decision at a conference hearing if the parties so agree. - (b) If documentary evidence is required to determine the issue or issues being submitted, the parties shall comply with the provisions of Rrule 10629-10759 regarding the listing and filing of exhibits.

-Reference: Sections 5708 and 5709, Labor Code; and Section 10759, title 8, California Code of
+Reference: Sections 5708 and 5709, Labor Code; and Section 10759, title 8, California Code of Regulations.

-Regulations.